myJSStack/js-pocket-reference/chapter2-types-values-vars/readme.md

 ```
 - Conversion are automatic, but may want to push to make you code cleaner using `Boolean()`, `Number()`, `String()` or `Object()`
 - Note that any value other than null or undefined has a `toString()` method and the result of this method is usually the same as that returned by the String() function.
+- Check out following articles for casting.Most of the time the outputs are tricky.[1](https://medium.freecodecamp.org/js-type-coercion-explained-27ba3d9a2839), [2](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_Operators#Logical_operators)
-- working with financial or scientific data  :heart_eyes:
+- Working with financial or scientific data  :heart_eyes:
 ```
 var n = 123456.789;
 n.toFixed(2); // "123456.79"